• Skip to primary navigation

 Lamar University’s Salary Score is 63, meaning that alumni of a given program tend to earn more than graduates of the same programs at other schools.

-Lamar University has a low graduation rate of 27%, which is below the median of 54% for all colleges in the U.S.
+Lamar University has a low graduation rate of 27%, below the median of 54% for all colleges in the U.S.

 #8.
 Texas Tech University